 Ernst talked about addressing staff shortages at the Portland Police Bureau (PPB) and increasing traffic safety, including street infrastructure — issues he's prioritized throughout his campaign and ones he believes were factors in Sunday's crash.

-“I don’t know if it’s ironic.
-It’s certainly apropos incredibly frustrating, but at the same time, at least, I can use myself as an example to say, 'Look how badly things are going.
-Look how we need to make changes we need to make the city of Portland and better place a safer place,'” Ernst said.
+"I don't know if it's ironic.
+It's certainly apropos.
+It's incredibly frustrating.
+But at the same time, at least I can use myself as an example to say look how badly things are going, look how we need to make changes.
+We need to make the city of Portland a better place, a safer place," Ernst said.

-KGW reached out to all 15 candidates running for District One, East Portland.
+KGW reached out to all 15 candidates running for District 1 in East Portland.
+A handful got back to KGW.

-Thomas Shervey said, “Traffic safety and drunk driving are serious issues on the East Side that I know whoever wins in District 1 will make every effort to continue to reduce.
-I wish Noah a speedy recovery.”
+"Traffic safety and drunk driving are serious issues on the East Side that I know whoever wins in District 1 will make every effort to continue to reduce.
+I wish Noah a speedy recovery," said Thomas Shervey.

-While Sunday’s crash happened in Southwest, Ernst points to his district in East Portland as a dangerous place to drive and one that gets fewer resources than the inner city.
+While Sunday’s crash happened in Southwest Portland, Ernst points to his district in East Portland as a dangerous place to drive and one that gets fewer resources than the inner city.

-A PPB spokesperson told KGW that Chief Bob Day echoes the call for more officers, and in addition, their traffic division is working to keep roads safe by conducting routine missions.
-Their most recent was this past weekend, resulting in hundreds of traffic stops and citations.
+A PPB spokesperson told KGW that Chief Bob Day has echoed the call for more officers, and in addition, their traffic division is working to keep roads safe by conducting routine missions.
+Their most recent mission was this past weekend, resulting in hundreds of traffic stops and citations.